nickrohman/hello-world/README.md

 Hello,

-This repository is committed to the greatness and excellence.
+This repository is committed to greatness and excellence.
 Commitment to excellence.